 Francis Kim, M.D., F.A.C.C., F.A.C.P., is an attending physician with expertise in general cardiology and echocardiography.
 He focuses on preventative cardiology and vascular biology.

 Dr. Kim earned his M.D. from the University of California, San Francisco, and completed his residency in internal medicine and fellowship in cardiology at the University of Washington.
 He is board-certified in internal medicine and cardiovascular diseases, and a fellow of the American College of Cardiology.

 His clinical interests include general cardiology, preventive cardiology and vascular biology.

-Dr. Kim has been involved in two main areas of research, which are both funded by the NIH.
-The first involves the effects of diabetes/obesity on vascular function and second involves the use of hypothermia in cardiac arrest resuscitation.
-Dr. Kim's research focuses on studying endothelial nitric oxide signaling and vascular inflammation.
-Further, his lab is interested in examining the role of insulin resistance and obesity in the development of vascular disease.
-Both cellular and molecular approaches are used in cell culture and mouse models.
+Dr. Kim's main research interests include the effects of diabetes/obesity on vascular function, and the use of hypothermia in cardiac arrest resuscitation.
+Other research interests include endothelial nitric oxide signaling and vascular inflammation, and the role of insulin resistance and obesity in the development of vascular disease.